 Provide ongoing general counsel services to Glenn-Colusa Irrigation District, a 150,000-acre irrigation district in the Sacramento Valley.

 Provide ongoing general counsel services to Orland Unit Water Users Association, which operates and maintains the Orland Project, one of the oldest federal Reclamation Projects in the Western United States.

 Provide ongoing general counsel services to Garden Highway Mutual Water Company, a senior water rights holder on the Feather River.

-Represent the Klamath Water Users Protective Association in federal District Court, Court of Appeals, and United States Supreme Court proceedings involving client’s Freedom of Information Act requests to the Department of Interior, and obtained a unanimous Supreme Court opinion in client’s favor.
+Represented the Klamath Water Users Protective Association in federal District Court, Court of Appeals, and United States Supreme Court proceedings involving client’s Freedom of Information Act requests to the Department of Interior, and obtained a unanimous Supreme Court opinion in client’s favor.

-Represent large landowner group in successful state court challenge brought under Proposition 218 to the Monterey County Water Resources Agency’s imposition of property assessments funding the Salinas Valley Water Project.
+Represented large landowner group in successful state court challenge brought under Proposition 218 to the Monterey County Water Resources Agency’s imposition of property assessments funding the Salinas Valley Water Project.